Now Reading

 The basis for sport hunting is that hunting losses are compensated by fewer natural mortalities.
 Thus, post-hunting populations compare to unhunted populations.
 Wildlife managers also considered a third hypothesis—that hunting was compensatory up to some threshold where it then becomes additive.
 The obvious concern was that hunting would cause a decline in breeding populations and result in long-term population declines.

 Regrettably, wildlife studies have concluded different results on hunting effects on ruffed grouse populations.
 One explanation is that ruffed grouse ecology and hunter pressure vary widely across its range.
 After all, it is the most widely distributed resident game bird in North America.
 Key factors wildlife managers ideally want to know before drawing any conclusions about hunting impacts include survival rates, hunting mortality rates, and reproductive rates.
 Knowledge of the impacts of weather, predation, diseases, and habitats on all these parameters are important considerations for managers.
-Thus, it is understandable that different conclusions have been reported about hunting and other factors limiting grouse populations across the range.
+Thus, it is understandable that different conclusions have been reported about hunting and other factors limiting grouse populations across their range.

 Nevertheless, decisions must be made about setting seasons, with or without expert knowledge.
 Criticism and complaints from concerned users come when populations and harvests are less than satisfactory.
 Joe Coggin had felt the heat.
 Now it was my turn as concerned grouse hunters continued to raise the question about hunting impacts.